 - When you start with ripe seasonal ingredients at their peak of flavor, they can be treated so simply in the kitchen.
 Not only will the end result taste better, but it’s also a beautiful way to embrace the seasons and cycles of the earth.
 A very grounding way of cooking and being in the world.
 (Tip: It is the one thing you can begin doing immediately that will elevate your cooking.)

-AND YES, occasionally I’ll throw in a few recipes that may not seem very “healthy” on the surface, because I’ve found… there are times in one’s life when comfort food is actually comforting, on a soul level.
+- AND YES, occasionally I’ll throw in a few recipes that may not seem very “healthy” on the surface, because I’ve found… there are times in one’s life when “comfort food” is actually comforting, on a soul level.
 When my sweet old mom passed away several years ago, my dear friend Sonna brought over her Four-Cheese Macaroni and Cheese.
 It was the only thing that would go down after days of not eating.
-To this day, I believe that was the most healing, nurturing thing I could have put into my body at that time – and I’ve never ever forgotten it.
+To this day, I believe that was the most healing, nurturing thing I could have put into my body at that time – and I’ve never forgotten it.

 There are days like Sundays when some of us truly enjoy spending time in the kitchen while something slow roasts in the oven for hours – and you’ll find those recipes here too because they are nourishing on a soul level.
 Cooking, if we allow it, can center and ground us, and bring us back to ourselves.
 In this day and age, we need this.

 Even back when I was catering, after big stressful events on my days off when I felt totally exhausted, I would often find myself back in my home kitchen simply making a pot of soup or baking a loaf of bread.
 Cooking can be incredibly restorative and healing when we allow ourselves the time to be present.

 And for some, cooking is the one creative thing we get to do during the day.
 Soul-satisfying!
 My hope is that you experience this incredible joy for yourself.
 I like to think what we put into our bodies becomes a part of us.
 Not just the food itself, but the energy we put into the food.
 It can be such a loving thing… cooking.
-A place to start when the world feels as if it is crumbling around us.
+A grounding place to be when the world feels as if it is crumbling around us.